-Improving feed efficiency of dairy cows
+Improving feed conversion ratio and feed efficiency of dairy cows

 Feed conversion ratio for cattle has a big impact on feed efficiency in ruminants.
 Cattle feed efficiency is an important performance indicator for a dairy farm.
 Improve feed conversion and profitability and sustainability of dairy farming will increase.
 The feed conversion ratio for cattle is most commonly defined as the amount of protein and fat corrected milk that a dairy cow produces divided by the amount of dry matter she consumes.
 It is however also possible to express feed conversion efficiency as the amount of fat and protein corrected milk produced per unit of nitrogen fed, per unit of energy fed or per unit of methane produced.
 Lastly, if efficient use of arable land is an issue, feed conversion ratio can be calculated per hectare of pastureland, instead of calculating feed efficiency in ruminants.